arcana-network/docs.arcana/docs/concepts/mfa.md

 ### No MFA

 * A user logs into the app integrated with the Auth SDK for the first time.
 The user chooses to not use MFA.
-In this case, the user is **never** prompted on subsequent logins to set up MFA.
+In this case, the user is **never** prompted to set up MFA on subsequent logins into the same browser on that device.
 However, the user can choose at a later point in time to enable MFA.
 The user can log into the app, access the Arcana wallet and then enable MFA using the **User Profile** tab.

 ### With MFA